Facepunch/Rust.Community/docs/components/UnityEngine.UI.Text.md

 | **i** | Renders the Text as italic | `I am <i>italic</i>` |
 | **size** | Sets the fontSize to the Value supplied | `I am <size=10>small.</size> i am not.` |
 | **color** | Changes the Color of the Text | `I am <color=#c0ffeeff>Coffee</color> coloured` |
-for colors, Unity Supports an assortment of named Colors you can find in  **[this Table](https://docs.unity3d.com/2021.3/Documentation/Manual/StyledText.html#ColorNames).**
+For colors, Unity Supports an assortment of named Colors you can find in  **[this table](https://docs.unity3d.com/2021.3/Documentation/Manual/StyledText.html#ColorNames).**